 This peak has a peculiar name.
-It was named after Nehemiah Wood Beirdneau who was an early Logan setter.
+It was named after Nehemiah Wood Beirdneau who was an early Logan setter in Cache Valley.
 The Beirdneau rock formation in Logan Canyon is about a thousand feet in thickness and easily noticeable.
 The Bear River Range consists mostly of layers of limestone and dolomite rocks that range in age.

 The most common route up Beirdneau Peak is from Green Canyon.
 A dirt road to the lower trailhead is gated during winter and spring.
 In summer, you can drive farther up the canyon and park at the upper trailhead.
 You'll want to follow the trail until you are near 8,000 feet in elevation.
 There is a sign pointing the way toward the north ridge.

+Another good route is from Preston Canyon.
 You'll notice that Wood Camp in Logan Canyon was also named after Nehemiah Wood Beirdneau.
 The Beirdneau Campground is located south of the mountain.
-A more strenuous route goes up Beirdneau Hollow located above an area of summer homes.
-There are several other canyons that can be ascended directly from Logan Canyon.
+A more strenuous route goes up Beirdneau Hollow is located above an area of summer homes.
+There are also several other canyons that can be ascended directly from Logan Canyon.

 Jardine Juniper Peak - (7,427 feet)

 This mountain would go by unnoticed if it were not located near a popular trail in Logan Canyon.
 It received its name from the Old Jardine Juniper tree which is where most people are hiking to.
 The tree is one of the oldest juniper trees in U.S. so that in itself is a reason to visit the area.
 It was named after William M. Jardine.
 He served as Secretary of Agriculture in the U.S. during the 1920s.